dvidelabs/flatcc/README.md

 team at Googles FPL lab has been very helpful in providing feedback and answering many questions to help ensure the best possible compatibility.
 Notice the name `flatcc` (FlatBuffers C Compiler) vs Googles `flatc`.

-The `flatcc` compiler has some extra features such as allowing for referencing structs defined later in the schema - which makes sense since it is already possible with other types.
-The binary schema format also does not preserve the order of structs.
-The option is controlled by a flag in `config.h` The generated source supports both bottom-up and top-down construction mixed freely.

 The JSON format is compatible with Googles `flatc` tool.
 The `flatc` tool converts JSON from the command line using a schema and a buffer as